strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 In the `beta` we are introducing the `Core API`, which is replacing the templates that were generated before.

-Now when you create a new model your `controller` and `service` will be empty modules and will only be used to override the default behaviours. [link to the doc](link)
+Now when you create a new model your `controller` and `service` will be empty modules and will be used to override the default behaviours.
+Read more about [controllers](https://strapi.io/documentation/3.0.0-beta.x/guides/controllers.html) or [services](https://strapi.io/documentation/3.0.0-beta.x/guides/services.html)

 To migrate, you will only have to delete the methods you haven't modified or created from your `controllers` and `services`